 Contact person: Oleg Shpynov.

 - Multiomics dissection of healthy human aging - joint research project of Healthy Aging in collaboration with Maxim Artyomov’s laboratory at Washington University in St. Louis.
-The group provides bioinformatic analysis and develops novel approaches and the algorithm for epigenetic analysis.
+The group provides bioinformatic analysis and develops novel algorithms and approaches for epigenetic data analysis.

 - SPAN Peak Analyzer - semi-supervised peak analyzer